puppetlabs/puppetlabs-lvm/README.markdown

 History
 -------
+2013-01-10 : csschwe

+  * physical_volume parameter unless_vg allows this to be skipped if the volume group exists

+  * volume_group parameter createonly makes it so that the volume group is not modified if it exists

 2012-08-14 : rcoleman

   * Version 0.1.1 : More style-guide compliant, fixed a closing } bug and updated README